waynelloydsmith/Moneydance-Stockwatch-dayly/README.md

 ## Moneydance-Stockwatch-dayly
--Pulls the end of day Canadian/US stock prices from Stockwatch and updates Moneydance.
+- Pulls the end of day Canadian/US stock prices from Stockwatch and updates Moneydance.
--Does canadian mutual fund and exchange rates too.
+- Does canadian mutual fund and exchange rates too.
--You need to be logged into stockwatch and have an account with them.
+- You need to be logged into stockwatch and have an account with them.
 ### Description of each script.
  - runScripts-shared.py .. run this script with moneydance->window->"Show MoneyBot Console"
  - It runs many scripts via a tree menu system.